Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: NP-hardness Results

-\begin{fbox}{ \parbox{0.9\textwidth}{ \textsc{\SubProd}\\ \textbf{Input}: a multiset of positive integers $\{v_1,v_2,\dots, v_m\}$, integers $M,k\in\mathbb{N}$\\ \textbf{Question}: Is there any $S \subseteq [m]$ with $|S|=k$ such that $\prod_{i \in S}v_i = M$? }} \end{fbox}
+\begin{fbox}{ \parbox{0.9\textwidth}{ \textsc{\SubProd}\\ \textbf{Input}: A multiset of positive integers $\{v_1,v_2,\dots, v_m\}$, integers $M,k\in\mathbb{N}$.\\ \textbf{Question}: Is there any $S \subseteq [m]$ with $|S|=k$ such that $\prod_{i \in S}v_i = M$? }} \end{fbox}

-We note the definition of \SubProd is slightly different here from the formulation that appears in e.g.\ \citet{GareyJohnson79}.
-In particular we assume that the size $k$ of the set $S$ is given and that all integers are positive.
+We note that the definition of \SubProd is slightly different here from the formulation of \citet{GareyJohnson79}.
+In particular, we assume that the size~$k$ of the set~$S$ is given and that all integers are positive.
 This makes the subsequent \NP-hardness reductions in this paper slightly simpler.

 The \NP-hardness of \SubProd is not a new result.
-It was stated by~\citet{GareyJohnson79} without a full proof (the authors indicate that the problem is \NP-hard by reduction from \XTClong (\XTC), citing "Yao, private communication") and a full proof appears in~\cite{Moret97} and we reproved it for our slightly adapted variant in the appendix.
+It was stated by~\citet{GareyJohnson79} without full proof (the authors indicate that the problem is \NP-hard by reduction from \XTClong (\XTC), citing ``Yao, private communication'') and a full proof appears in~\cite{Moret97} and we reproved it for our slightly adapted variant in the appendix.